 However, numerous studies have linked the Mediterranean diet, rich in olive oil, with favorable effects on body weight.

 In a 30-month study of over 7,000 Spanish college students, consuming a lot of olive oil was not linked to increased weight.

 Additionally, one three-year study in 187 participants found that a diet rich in olive oil was linked to increased levels of antioxidants in the blood, as well as weight loss.

 - Consuming olive oil does not appear to increase the likelihood of weight gain.
-Moderate intake may even aid weight loss.
+Moderate intake may even aid in weight loss.